-The number of monthly encounters had fallen to 16,182 in April 2020, shortly after the coronavirus outbreak forced the closure of the southwestern border and slowed migration across much of the world.
-But migrant encounters have climbed sharply since then, reaching 199,777 in July, according to the latest data from U.S. Customs and Border Protection (CBP), the federal agency that encompasses the Border Patrol.
+The number of monthly encounters had fallen to slightly more than 16,000 in April 2020, shortly after the coronavirus outbreak forced the closure of the southwestern border and slowed migration across much of the world.
+But migrant encounters have climbed sharply since then, reaching more than 178,000 in June, according to the latest data from U.S. Customs and Border Protection.

-The July figure is the highest monthly total since March 2000 and far surpasses the peak during the last major wave of migration at the U.S.-Mexico border, which occurred in May 2019.
+The June figure is the highest monthly total since March 2000, and far surpasses the peak during the last major wave of migration at the U.S.-Mexico border, which occurred in May 2019.
+There are also demographic differences too, with single adults and Mexican nationals accounting for a larger share of migrant encounters than during the last wave, when the bulk of migrants were either people traveling in families or those from El Salvador, Guatemala, or Honduras.